The Hornets Could Have Drafted Pacers' Chris Duarte

 The former UConn star is a 21-year-old shooting guard who has potential be a talented scorer in the NBA.

-However, he has only played in three games so far this season and has yet to score his first points in the NBA regular season.
+However, he has only played in four games so far this season and has yet to score his first points in the NBA regular season.

 Read More